bookofproofs/bookofproofs.github.io/_sources/history/20th-century/vernon.md

 ### Mathematical Profile (Excerpt):
 * Peter Vernon was a geologist, famed for his paper Drumlins and Pleistocene ice flow over the Ards Peninsula/Strangford Lough area, County Down, Ireland (1966).
-* For ten years while she was bringing up the children, Siobhán Vernon reduced her teaching to half-time but after this she returned to full-time teaching.
-* Under her married name of Siobhán Vernon, she published the three papers On power series with non-negative coefficients.
-* Both Siobhán Vernon and her husband Peter Vernon attended.
-* In the autumn of 2000 her daughter Maude Vernon graduated from Cork with a Bachelor of Business Studies.

 Born 24 February 1932, Macroom, County Cork, Ireland.
 Died 18 September 2002, Cork, Ireland.